-- Establish protocols to protect residents' data privacy, incorporate principles of privacy in a digital age, equity, security, and interoperability, aligned with community priorities. - Open urban data to communities, empowering them to address challenges through projects like citizen science and crowdsourcing initiatives. - Enhance skills and knowledge of local public officials on digital data management and implementing processes to oversee the entire data lifecycle (collection, storage, sharing, and deletion).

-- Advocate for digital urban services to address the needs of people and communities by empowering communities and facilitating support for persons in vulnerable situations in accessing urban services through needs assessments, consultation processes and feedback mechanisms - Conduct research and data collection to design and pilot technologies and smart cities services that improve city planning, residents' participation and service optimization - Contribute to research user needs assessment as well as on the use of emerging technologies and digital public infrastructure applications - Financing infrastructure projects through investment funds, private bank loans, public-private partnerships or debt financing to the local government to increase investments. - Facilitate the design and supply of secure and trustworthy digital platforms, applications and solutions that protect people's privacy. - Use open standards, protocols, and tools to collect, share and use data and to open data of interest for public policies, monitoring smart city services and community engagement - Develop tools to make data accessible to communities and support stakeholders in increasing use - Collaborate with the public and private sectors to co-design smart city services and supporting community groups willing to design their own services. - Support local communities in developing community owned digital infrastructure and collecting and use community data for designing solutions based on local needs.
+- Open urban data to communities, empowering them to address challenges through projects like citizen science and crowdsourcing initiatives. - Enhance skills and knowledge of local public officials on digital data management and implementing processes to oversee the entire data lifecycle (collection, storage, sharing, and deletion). - 3.
+Relevant stakeholders shouldare encouraged to work together to: - Advocate for digital urban services to address the needs of people and communities by empowering communities and facilitating support for persons in vulnerable situations persons in vulnerable situations in accessing urban services through needs assessments, consultation processes and feedback mechanisms - Conduct research and data collection to design and pilot technologies and smart cities services that improve city planning, residents' participation and service optimization - Contribute to research user needs assessment as well as on the use of emerging technologies and digital public infrastructure applications - Financeing infrastructure projects through investment funds, private bank loans, publicprivate partnerships or debt financing to the local government to increase investments. - Facilitate the design and supply of secure and trustworthy digital platforms, applications and solutions that protect people's privacy. - Use open standards, protocols, and tools to collect, share and use data and to open data of interest for public policies, monitoring smart city services and community engagement. - Develop open-source, user-friendly digital tools that address local challenges and enhance inter-municipal cooperation for shared prosperity. - Establish open-access knowledge hubs and platforms to disseminate inspiring practices and solutions, lessons learned, and scalable models. - Develop tools to make data accessible to communities and support stakeholders in increasing tools uptake and use. - Collaborate with the public and private sectors to co-design smart city services and supporting community groups willing to design their own services. - Support local communities in developing community owned digital infrastructure and collecting and use community data for designing solutions based on local needs.